Ole Miss vs. Tulane NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Tulane has combined with its opponents to score more than 73 points in all three games this season.

-- The two teams combine to score 100.5 points per game, 27.5 more than the over/under in this contest.
+- The combined points per game average of the two teams, 100.5, is 24.5 points more than Saturday's over/under.

-- These two squads combine to allow 50.5 points per game, 22.5 fewer than this contest's over/under.
+- The 50.5 combined points per game that these two squads have allowed this season are 25.5 fewer than the 76 over/under in this contest.

-- The 73 total in this game is 11.2 points higher than the 61.8 average total in Green Wave games this season.
+- The 76 over/under in this game is 12.2 points higher than the 63.8 average total in Green Wave games this season.

 Ole Miss Stats and Trends

-- Last time out, the Rebels knocked off the Austin Peay Governors, 54-17.
-The .

-- The Rebels have been favored by 14.5 points or more two times this season and covered the spread in one of them.
+- The Rebels have been favored by 14 points or more once this season and covered the spread.

-- Find the latest odds and place your bets on the Rebels against the spread at SISportsbook.

-- The teams combined to score 71 points, hitting the over on the 69.5-point over/under.

-- Ole Miss is 1-0-1 against the spread and 2-0 overall this season when the team puts up more than 30.0 points.
+- Ole Miss is 1-0 against the spread and 2-0 overall in games when it puts up more than 30.0 points.

-- The Rebels have one giveaway this season, while the Green Wave have five takeaways .
+- This year, the Rebels have one turnover, four fewer than the Green Wave have takeaways (5).

+- Find the latest spread and moneyline odds for Ole Miss at SISportsbook.

 Tulane Stats and Trends